Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 This book is above all a *practical* introduction to the methods and tools that the social scientist can use to make sense of big data, and thus **programming** resources are also important.
-We make extensive use of the Python programming language and the MySQL database management system in both the book and its supporting workbooks.
-We recommend that any social scientist who aspires to work with large data sets become proficient in the use of these two systems, and also one more, GitHub.
+We make extensive use of the Python programming language and databases in both the book and its supporting workbooks.
+We recommend that any social scientist who aspires to work with large data sets become proficient in the use of these two systems and GitHub.
 All three, fortunately, are quite accessible and are supported by excellent online resources.
 Time spent mastering them will be repaid many times over in more productive research.